amr-abdelhamid/refbook/manuscript/intro.md

 # Introduction and Background

-The story of this book started long ago in 2009 when I first started helping organizations and coaching teams to adopt Agile.
-While working with several teams, we have faced lots of problems working with team and organization trying to adopt agile while their code is extremely poor.
+The story of this book started long ago in 2009 while helping organizations and coaching teams to adopt more agile ways of work.
+I have faced lots of problems working with team whose code is extremely poor.
 This was a show stopper, and teams suffered from frequent code failures and intermittent outages.
 Such code was literally stopping them from transitioning to shorter iterations or even smaller releases.

 ## Why am I writing this book?

 This book is an assimilation of the large amount of good advice available in books and online; summarized and organized into a roadmap.
 It is an easy read for juniors and seniors who are responsible for maintaining software regardless of their business domain or technology.

-Also, this book is **not** a reference for all clean coding techniques and refactoring best practices.
+This book is **not** a reference for all clean coding techniques and refactoring best practices.
 I have intentionally left over many of the good and necessary advice and tools, sometimes because they are not universal and may only apply in some cases, or because I had to chose only a small set of techniques to help teams kick off the refactoring effort and not overwhelm them with so many ideas.

 ## Why refactoring matters?